ProofSnap smart contracts and digital evidence illustration

 • Multi-signature verification: Require 3 of 5 parties to verify evidence authenticity

-• Time-locked disclosure: Evidence automatically revealed after specific date
+• Time-locked disclosure: Evidence automatically revealed after a specific date

-• Conditional access: Grant access to evidence only when conditions met
+• Conditional access: Grant access to evidence only when conditions are met

 • Automatic notarization: Multiple parties automatically notified when evidence captured

-Instead of storing evidence on your device or cloud storage:
+Instead of storing evidence on your device or centralized cloud storage (which can be subpoenaed, hacked, or deleted):

 • Evidence stored on IPFS (InterPlanetary File System) or Arweave